panterasbook29/BHIS-Internship/Tools/hayabusa.md

 - This tools is basically a cli version of the Windows Event Viewer, much better in my opinion, but it can't work in real time
 - Had a hard time finding the new command syntaxes, as they have changed over the years
 - I prefer it to the Windows Event Viewer, easier to do bulk searching
+- You can't do much without updating the rules
+- You still need to know what to look for in the files you export, it doesn't hint you towards anything, just makes you do 80% of your job in 20% of the time
 - Took me a good while to find some good .evtx file to play with: [Log File For Lab](https://github.com/sbousseaden/EVTX-ATTACK-SAMPLES/blob/master/AutomatedTestingTools/PanacheSysmon_vs_AtomicRedTeam01.evtx)